 For the millions in America with atrial fibrillation, a type of abnormal heartbeat, treatment has traditionally included lifelong medication therapy to reduce stroke risk.
-WATCHMAN, an implantable device offered by Georgia Heart Institute, offers an innovative alternative to reduce the risk of stroke.
+However, Georgia Heart Institute is pleased to offer innovative alternatives to reduce the risk of stroke.
+See below to learn more about atrial fibrillation and the left atrial appendage closure (LAAC) implantable devices offered through Georgia Heart Institute.

 Atrial fibrillation typically causes a fast and irregular heartbeat and significantly increases the risk of stroke by promoting blood clots that form predominantly in an area of the left atrium called the left atrial appendage.
 Patients commonly develop symptoms of heart fluttering or palpitations, fatigue, shortness of breath, chest discomfort, dizziness, or increased leg or ankle swelling.